pLACES TO see

 Head to Castle Freke, with wonderful views of Owenahincha Beach and Galley Head Lighthouse, walk to Rathbarry Church where generations of Frekes have been buried.
 Head to Galley Head Lighthouse for a private tour of an operating lighthouse.

-Go on a Historic walk of Skibbereen town, incorporating the Heritage Centre and visit to the famine pit at Abbeystrewry.
+Go on a historic walk of Skibbereen town, incorporating the Heritage Centre and visit to the famine pit grave site at Abbeystrewry.

 The last coastal village on the Sheep's Head Peninsula after Durrus and Ahakista.
 It lies under the 'Shadow of Seefin' - the area's highest hill and overlooking Dunmanus Bay and not far from Caher Mountain.
 Kilcrohane is renowned for its beautiful coastline, idyllic views and world famous hill walking routes.